Zhang Yunyi: During the Sino-Japanese War

 After the negotiation of the Xi'an Incident, Zhang Yunyi was sent to the southern area to unify the people of all ranks to resist the Japanese army.
 In April 1937, Zhang Yunyi, Zhou Enlai and Kong Shiquan went to Xi’an.
 When they arrived at Laoshan Mountain (劳山), they encountered a surprise attack conducted by the Kuomintang.
 Zhang Yunyi directed the successful evacuation of other people.

 In late April 1937, Zhang Yunyi was sent to Hong Kong to lead the south anti-Japanese national united front (抗日民族统一战线).
 He collected donations in Hong Kong and Macao and persuaded Ye Ting to join the war against Japan.
 After the Marco Polo Bridge Incident, according to the instruction of the Central Committee of the Communist Party, Zhang Yunyi discussed with Li Zongren and Bai Chongxi in Guilin in hopes that Li and Bai would join the anti-Japanese national united front.
+Following the establishment of the Second United Front, an Eighth Route Army Office was formed in Guangzhou with Zhang as Director, holding the rank of Major General.

 In January 1938, the New Fourth Army was established in Nanchang.
 Ye Ting was the Army commander, while Zhang Yunyi held the concurrent posts of chief of staff and commander of the third detachment.
 In the middle of December 1938, Zhang Yunyi headed the special task battalion and arrived at Anhui where the headquarters of the fourth detachment was located and shouldered the task of the war in the middle area of Anhui Province.

 On May 5, 1939, the north Yangtze River command post of the New Fourth Army was established and Zhang Yunyi held the concurrent post of the general director and the Secretary of the CCP of the command post.
 In December 1940, with Xu Haidong, and Luo Binghui, Zhang Yunyi shattered the military attack of Collaborationist Chinese Army.
 The army in the north of the Yangtze River grew from 7000 to 10000 people.

-At the beginning of 1941, after the New Fourth Army incident, Zhang Yunyi acted as the Deputy Commander of the New Fourth Army and the division commander of the second division.
+At the beginning of 1941, after the New Fourth Army incident, Zhang Yunyi acted as the Deputy Commander of the New Fourth Army and the Commander of the 2nd Division.
 In 1945, from August 9 to 22, under the direction of Zhang Yunyi, the military and civilians of central China emancipated 17 counties and more than 200 towns.
 More than 12,000 soldiers of the Collaborationist Chinese Army were killed, thus winning the initial victory of the war.